AragornHorse/Xiao-An/README.md

   + empathetic dialogues
   + for one epoch
   + will be pretrained for one more epoch
-+ will be fine-tuned soon
++ Have been fine-tuned for 2 epochs